dezhaochen/mlve/README.md

     --work_dir ./logsave \
     --seed 1
 ```
-The output in the console is similar to that in the discrete version.
+The console output is similar to the discrete version.

 # Train baselines
 To train the other baselines on the task from image-based observations, navigate to the directory: [mlve/baseline/pytorch_sac_compression/](https://github.com/dezhaochen/mlve/tree/main/baseline/pytorch_sac_compression).
-The file contains the following command, which you can modify to try different environments / hyperparamters. ```source train.sh```
+The script contains the following command, which you can modify to try different environments / hyperparamters. ```source train.sh```

 Compression methods could be seleted including JPEG, BPG and CompressAI through parameter ```--cp_method```.
 The default is to only use RL feedback for compression.